JonasKVJ/Population-Scraper/README.md

 The two chosen countries were United States and India, but any number of countries could be chosen for any kind of purpose.

 ## Security
 The project is hosted on a static ip address with a firewall configured to an exclusive public ip address, but as the project expands, scraping with a proxy should be required.

+## Images

 ## Technologies
 Django, Python, AWS Lightsail, Apache, VIM, Bash, HTML